 Found in 80 Collections and/or Records:

-Scope and Content note This collection is comprised of a single volume anonymous account book, and is "an account of mony advanced for the Poor of the City of Philadelphia."
+This collection is comprised of a single volume anonymous account book, which is "an account of mony advanced for the Poor of the City of Philadelphia."
 Entries include amounts donated by various individuals in the Philadelphia area.

 Entries in the account book of Israel Howell Birdsall record amounts paid or owed, goods purchased, and currency used.
 Majority of entries include the purchase and sale of: oil, oil meal (used as food for livestock), flax seed, plaster, beans, apples, and butter.
 The volume includes an index, in which individuals are organized alphabetically.

 This account book records Josiah H. Branson's business transactions as a cobbler.
 Entries include the amount received and the work done, including making shoes, slippers, and boots; repairing shoes, slippers, and boots; and soling, heeling, and capping shoes and boots.

 This volume documents the purchases of individual shoppers, listed with amounts and prices.
 Laid in is a smaller ledger book written in another hand dated 1827-1829; separate accounts; fragments of essays; letter; form pertaining to distribution of estate of Timothy Godfrey, 1854.